Wire: Listener's Guide

 154 (1979):

 Wire has had artsy tendencies from the beginning but they're starting to drown in them on their third album.
-Usually, I can swallow such excursions from bands that have proven themselves as much as Wire has but with the introduction of Graham Lewis as an additional lead vocalist and another complete metamorphosis in sound, I have a difficult time even remembering this is a band with whom I'm well acquainted.
+Usually, I can swallow such excursions from bands that have proven themselves as much as Wire has but with the introduction of Graham Lewis as an additional lead vocalist and another complete metamorphosis in sound, I have a difficult time even remembering this is a band with whom I'm well-acquainted.
 B